 Though some pain-relieving results have been noted by patients and clinics alike, there is simply not enough clinical data to support using cervical epidural steroid injections as a way to manage pain caused by pinched nerves.
 The FDA has even released several statements disparaging the efficacy of steroidal injections for pain management, citing their use as a major causal factor for “serious neurologic adverse events.”

 Though pain relief using steroidal injections may be possible for some, most data supports that prolonged use of such treatments can cause worse issues to manifest in any patient using such treatments.

 What are the Risks of Cervical Epidural Steroid Injections?

 As with any medicine, risks exist when applying cervical epidural steroid injections.
 While doctors and clinical specialists can offer some guidance, it is ultimately up to the patient to decide if these risks outweigh the benefits when choosing to apply steroids to their issue.

 Fortunately, steroids have been used as a treatment for nerve pain for several decades, so there is plenty of clinical data to look towards when weighing the risks.
-Some of the more researched and proven side-effects of steroidal injections include:
+Some of the more rare but severe side-effects of cervical epidural steroidal injections include:

 - Spinal cord, brain, and nerve injury

 Less severe, but more likely reactions include: